BIPO-AISG-SMU/demand-forecasting/docs/training-deployment-env-setup.md

 ~~~
 Expand-Archive -Path "100E_BIPO_final_deployment_20231019.zip" -DestinationPath "100E_BIPO_final_deployment_20231019" -Force
 ~~~
-2. After unzipping, do ensure that the subdirectories below are present as they would be mounted as volume to the Docker container.
+2. After unzipping, do ensure that the subdirectories below are present as they would be **mounted as a volume** to the Docker container.

 ```
 ├──/app/bipo_demand_forecasting/